How to grow grass in problem areas: Shady Gardens

-You can, depending on the species of the shrubs and tree, prune them more than once a year, to give the lawn more access to sunlight.
+- Depending on the species of the shrubs and trees, you can prune them more than once a year, to give the lawn more access to sunlight.
 You can prune some species over winter while they’re dormant, and then again in spring after they flower.

 Whatever species you have, it’s important to take advice if you’re unsure, as you might run the risk of killing the plant entirely.